Yalantis/iOS-Guidelines/README.md

 - Desirable to use implicit equality check: ```if (bar && baz && quux)```

 #### Preprocessor usage
-- Prefer c-functions / constants / methods over #define.
+- Prefer c-functions / constants / methods over #define

 #### AppDelegate
 Keep your AppDelegate as clean as possible.
-Any logic, not related to AppDelegate (database seeding, networking, etc) not allowed.
+Any logic, not related to AppDelegate (database seeding, networking, etc) not allowed

 #### Clean .pch
 Group required #defines, constants to a separate header (SCHConstants.h, SCHDefines.h).
 Garbage in .pch not allowed